 What is Safe Surrender?
 North Carolina’s Safe Surrender law allows an overwhelmed mother to surrender her baby to a responsible adult and walk away.
 The baby will be adopted.
 A baby up to 7 days old may be placed with any responsible adult.
 The baby must be unharmed.
 Safe surrender is legal and anonymous.
 Anyone who receives a baby in this way must keep the baby safe and warm, and call 911 or the county social services department immediately.
 The law is properly called the law to “Decriminalize Abandonment of an Infant.”
 The law is meant to prevent these babies from being killed or being left unsafely to die.
-If you have more questions, please go to to the North Carolina Department of Health and Human Services Safe Surrender web page to find out more information.
-You can also click here to open a PDF file that gives even more information on the Safe Surrender law.
+If you have more questions, please go to the North Carolina Department of Health and Human Services Safe Surrender web page to find out more information.

 Reports of Child Abuse/Neglect/Dependency

 Help us keep the children of Lee County safe!
 If you believe a child is being abused or neglected by his parent, guardian or caretaker, state law requires that you contact DSS to report the maltreatment.
 You may provide whatever information you have by telephone, in person, or in writing.
 You do not have to know all the information about a family.
-Sometimes, a license tag is all that is required for DSS to identify a family.
 You do need to provide all the information you have.

 The agency asks for contact information from reporters so they can be contacted by social workers and so they can receive letters informing them of the status and outcome of the report.
 However, it is possible for reporters to remain anonymous.
 It is important for all reporters to know that only a court order allows DSS to reveal the name of a reporter, and this is an extremely rare occurrence.